Ace your game: The best tennis rackets of 2024

 • Racket frame is not as strong as other Wilson Burn iterations

 Imagine stepping onto the court armed with a racket that feels like an extension of your arm.
-Well, that's the promise of Wilson's Roland Garros Elite.
-With its oversized head boasting a large sweet spot, say goodbye to those frustrating off-centre hits and hello to a more forgiving play.
-Plus, this racket features a lightweight aluminium frame infused with AirLite technology, giving you the perfect balance of power and resilience.
+That's the promise of Wilson's Roland Garros Elite 25.
+With its oversized head boasting a large sweet spot, you can say goodbye to those frustrating off-centre hits and hello to a more forgiving play.
+What's more, this racket features a lightweight aluminium frame infused with AirLite technology, giving you the perfect balance of power and resilience.
 It's a marriage made in tennis heaven.

 Pros